Copacetic (Velocity Girl album): Production

-Copacetic is an album by Velocity Girl, released in 1993.
-It is their first full-length album and features the singles "Crazy Town" and "Audrey's Eyes," both of which were given music videos.
-The album's title derives from an American slang word meaning "everything's ok".
-Its sound is heavily influenced by shoegaze, a subgenre of indie rock.
+The album was produced by Bob Weston and was recorded over five days for less than $5,000.
+Its sound is heavily influenced by shoegaze.
 Kelly Riles described the recording of the album: "We mixed the album in a very different way than people would have expected us to—it's very rough sounding.
 It's a deliberate move away from the lighter production on the singles".